-- 1. A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - 2.
-This program requires a minimum of 72 credit hours at the 2000-level or above.
-Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of 21 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills) within the general electives, and a maximum of 9 credit hours of practicum. - 4.
-A student must earn a minimum grade of C in each of MUSC-1000, MUSC-1010 or MUSC-1220 to declare a major in this field. - 5.
-A student may be admitted directly into this major at time of admission or may declare a major after completing 15 credit hours.
-A student must earn a minimum grade of C in each of MUSC-1000, MUSC-1220, and first year of IAMS to complete a major in this field.
-17.3.2.
-Music Major, Three-year B.A.
+- A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - This program requires a minimum of 42 credit hours at the 2000-level or above.
+Thus, only 48 credit hours of 1000-level courses can count toward this program. - This program may include a maximum of 9 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL).

+15.2.3.
+Mathematics Minor, Four- or Three-Year BA